hkrsnd/alphailp/README.md

-# alpha-ILP: Differentiable Learning of Logical Representations from Visual Scenes
+# alphaILP: Thinking Visual Scenes as Differentiable Logic Programs
 This is the implementation of alpha-ILP.
 (Work in progress)

 ![ailp](./imgs/aILP.png)